Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Amazon Redshift

 **Explanation:**
-"Amazon Redshift" is correct.
+Amazon Redshift is correct.
 It is AWS's managed data warehouse service.
-"Amazon Aurora" is incorrect; it is a relational database.
+Amazon Aurora is incorrect; it is a relational database.
-"Amazon RDS" is incorrect; it is for relational databases, not data warehousing.
+Amazon RDS is incorrect; it is for relational databases, not data warehousing.
-"DynamoDB" is incorrect; it is a NoSQL database.
+DynamoDB is incorrect; it is a NoSQL database.

 ---